-Although books have existed for centuries, with the first printed books existing between 618 and 907 AD in China, books became popular with the general population around the 17th century when the mass production of books increased, making them available for everyone.
 Since then, most people still prefer the traditional way of reading a physical book and flicking through the pages.
-However, books technology has significantly evolved in the past few years, and now people can read digital books on their kindle, phone, or tablet, which can be more practical if you want to bring a lot of books while traveling.
+However, book technology has significantly evolved in the past few years, and now people can read digital books on their kindle, phone, or tablet, which can be more practical if you want to bring a lot of books while traveling.
 Some people don't have the patience to sit down and read, so they consume their literature through audiobooks while working, cooking, or commuting.

 What to do on Read a Book Day

-The obvious answer is, read a book!
+The obvious answer is to read a book!
 Find the time to finish that book that has been sitting on your nightstand for a while, or start that book that you've been wanting to read that you haven't started yet.